maismuka/vps-ELK-server/README.md

 # vps-ELK-server

-you must have a purchased/subsribe a domain name server (DNS) and a virtual private server (VPS)
+1. you must have a purchased/subsribe a domain name server (DNS) and a virtual private server (VPS)

-all purchased item are on your own affordability
+2. all purchased item are on your own affordability

-this project will create an ELK server in Digital Ocean VPS, with my DNS from google domain
+3. this project will create an ELK server in Digital Ocean VPS, with my DNS from google domain

-multiple client from wide range of clients/nodes that collect .json file
+4. multiple client from wide range of clients/nodes that collect .json file

+For this guide to work, all the steps are must in the correct (suggested) order;

+-Elasticsearch

+-Kibana

+-Logstash

+-Beats